-RVs and WD-40: Unusual combinations that work! - RV Travel
+RVs and WD-40: Unusual combinations that work!

 Got bugs?
 If you don’t have a can of Raid available, shoot those bugs directly with WD-40.
 If the critters insist on returning despite this warning, shoot a little around screen and door frames, but NOT if there are little ones or babies around!

-Editor: Here’s a link if you want to stock up on WD-40 from Amazon.com.
+Editor: Here’s a link if you want to stock up on WD-40 from Amazon.
 (Did you know it’s available from pen-size to gallon-size?)

 Don’t use WD-40 as an oil substitute.
 It is basically a solvent, and will dry up in no time.
 Once you’ve used it to loosen or stop squeaking or get a mechanism moving, apply the right type of oil to prevent wear.